GreatApe42069/GreatApe42069/README.md

  <a href="https://x.com/Greatape42069E"><img src="./images/hero_0.9.jpg" alt="Greatape42069E" width="500px;"></a>

 ## 🥇 Personal Stats:
-With over 36 years of Đegenerate experience in Shaking shit up with Full Stack Development, Artificial Intelligence, and Cryptocurrency technologies.
+With over 36 years of Đegeneracy and only 3 years experience in Shaking shit up with Full Stack Development, Artificial Intelligence, and Cryptocurrency technologies....
+Much WoW

 ---